j1mb0o/gpteller/README.md

 - Never commit your `.env` file
 - Keep your API keys secure
 - Review the `.gitignore` file to ensure sensitive data is excluded

+## 📚 Examples

+Check out our examples directory `example-results` to see sample stories and images generated.